GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 The extension is now available to install from the [Chrome Web Store](https://chrome.google.com/webstore/detail/web-vitals/ahfhijdlegdabablpippeagghigmibma?hl=en)!
 We hope you find it useful.
 We welcome any contributions to improve it as well as feedback on the project's [GitHub](https://github.com/GoogleChrome/web-vitals-extension/) repository.

 <figure class="w-figure">
-  {% Img src="image/admin/woROdEmNV4jlHDPryjBQ.png", alt="Core Web Vitals displayed in real-time with the Web Vitals Chrome Extension", width="800", height="459" %}
+  {% Img src="image/admin/woROdEmNV4jlHDPryjBQ.png", alt="Core Web Vitals displayed in real-time with the Web Vitals Chrome Extension", width="800", height="459", class="w-screenshot" %}
 </figure>

 #### Quick highlights